oscillo-finance/Docs/docs/source/quickstart/orders.rst

 a.
 Your position in the market

 b.
 There are three statuses for an order; Pending, Filled, and Canceled.
-    - Pending: searching the orders with your condition
+    - Active: searching the orders with your condition
     - Filled: complete the trading
     - Canceled: the order is canceled.
 c.
-Settled means that oscillo found matching orders with your condition. it is right before 'Filled' status.
-When the order is settled, you can't cancel the order.
-But if the total amount is not settled, you can cancel partially.
+'Filled' shows the amount that trading is completed.
+'Amount' minus 'Filled' is the remaining order.
 d.
 You can see your trade history with this button.